 KPIs, or key performance indicators, is an umbrella term for the metrics that you hold near and dear to your organization.
 They tell the story of whether or not your marketing is being successful.

 There you have it.
-Now that you know your marketing jargon such as impressions vs clicks, you should be far better equipped to be a productive marketer!
+Now that you know your digital marketing jargon such as impressions vs clicks, you should be far better equipped to be a productive marketer!

 For more advertising and marketing advice, be sure to take some time to check out the rest of the articles available to read on the website before you leave!